Millerkjc/BloodHound-Neo4j-wrapper/README.md

 BloodHound is a fantastic tool.
 But if you want to switch between dataset (ex: htb prolabs) you have to clear and reimport the data losing your progression along the way (ex: owned nodes).
 The database behind BloodHound is Neo4j and their multi-database option is a paid feature.

+Also need something to import the output data from BloodHound faster.

 ## Solution

 In the neo4j configuration, if you set the default database to something other then "neo4j", it will create a new folder and therefore a new database.